newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 ## Action

-We show where Bas and Geke worked and did before starting stby, what we think they learned from ther previous experiences, and how their combined experiences made them unique.
+We show where Bas and Geke worked and did before starting stby, what we think they learned from their previous experiences, and how their combined experiences made them unique.

 ## Things we could talk about